chrisr3403/Sep11-Freedom-Project/blog/entry01.md

 ```js
 const bean = add([ sprite("bean", {// start with animation "run" anim: "run", }),])
 ```
-this code instead of it taking the idle it's doing the running animation, when running its triggered when the player or AI wants to do that animation.
+^ instead of it taking the idle it's doing the running animation, when running its triggered when the player or AI wants to do that animation.
 So it any case the running will go into a forward direction and not stay static idle which is good in most game scenario.

 I started learning how to do animations due to creating AI and player cosmetics I realized I need to make the AI move at points of interest.